scala/docs.scala-lang/_sips/sips/2017-09-20-opaque-types.md

  3. Return the array, which is now treated as immutable.

-In this pattern, the vast majority of time is spent in the third step, where the arrays compactness and speed of iteration/access provide major wins over other data types.
+In this pattern, the vast majority of time is spent in the third step, where the array's compactness and speed of iteration/access provide major wins over other data types.

 This pattern is currently only enforced by convention.
-However, opaque types create an opportunity to provide more safety without overhead:
+However, opaque types create an opportunity to provide more safety without incurring any overhead:

 ```scala
 package object ia {